 Frequently Asked Questions

-Find answers to frequently asked questions about the facilities proposal
+Find answers to frequently asked questions

 What is being proposed in the overall master plan?

-The plan is to construct several buildings over 4 major projects.
+The plan is to construct several buildings over 4 major projects:

 Project 1: Science & Industrial Tech Design Centre - Develops a new 3-storey Science and Industrial Technology building with staff parking and recycling centre, partly to extend existing parking, and replace existing parking lost during construction.
 It involves demolishing Blocks F, J, K, and N.